-If your annual income exceeds certain limits
+If you are a Medicare beneficiary and your annual income (MAGI) exceeds certain limits

 - and you are enrolled in a Medicare Advantage plan (HMO, PPO, or PFFS) that includes prescription drug coverage (MAPD